SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

    1. Modifications from multiple threads at the same time

-      > This is easy cause write latches inheriently prohibits this.
+      > This is easy cause write latches inherently prohibits this.

    2. One thread traversing the tree while another thread splits/merges nodes.